Analysis | Trump’s campaign isn’t gaining the traction it thinks it is

 D+2.4

 There’s another problem for Trump here.
 The numbers above assume a static distribution of voters.
-If the percentage of voters who are black jumps from 10 percent to 12 percent, for example, Biden’s share of the electorate from Black voters jumps to 9.9 percent, an increase over 2016 of 1.4 points.
+If the percentage of voters who are Black jumps from 10 percent to 12 percent, for example, Biden’s share of the electorate from Black voters jumps to 9.9 percent, an increase over 2016 of 1.4 points.

 Of course, there’s also overlap between these groups, making a direct comparison problematic.
 (There are lots of Black voters over 65, for example.)
 The numbers do suggest, though, that the trend is less of a wash than Trump’s campaign would like us to think.